Birch Lake State Recreation Site

-This lily pad covered lake offers excellent year-round fishing in peaceful surroundings
+This lake offers excellent year-round fishing in peaceful surroundings.

-The lake is popular for camping, swimming, fishing, jet skiing and water skiing in summer and ice fishing and snow-machining in the winter.
-The site is a popular winter location to view the Northern Lights.
+The lake is popular for camping, swimming, fishing, jet skiing, and water skiing in summer and ice fishing and snowmachining in the winter.
+The site is also a popular winter location to view the northern lights.

 The fishing is excellent year-round: anglers fish on shore in the spring, from boats in the summer, and from the ice in the winter.
 Birch Lake is stocked with rainbow trout, king salmon, silver salmon, grayling, Arctic char, and northern pike.
 Ice fishing huts are available for rent in winter, usually between November and April.
 The five ice fishing huts were constructed by the Department of Fish & Game as part of the Federal Aid in Sport Fish Restoration Program and are managed today by Alaska State Parks.

 The lake provides ideal habitat for waterfowl.
 Moose and caribou can be seen wading in the lake and surrounding area.